 “Same.
 This is so funny…all the women our age…we were practically living the same life!
 We’re all connected like magic.” – “Teenage Dream Time Machine“

-The Break Between Fantasy and Reality: There have been many instances where I would have crushes on people that would absolutely consume me.
-I would build up this person until they were a majorly unreal fantasy and one word that was out of line with this fantasy would completely shatter my feelings.
+The Break Between Fantasy and Reality: The few crushes I had as a teen basically consumed me.
+I would build up the person until they were a majorly unreal fantasy and one word that was out of line with this fantasy would completely shatter my feelings.
 No person, especially no man, could ever live up to such a glossy fantasy.
 I’m not saying it was healthy, but it’s something that I have done and the author truly captures the vibes of such an intense feeling so well.
 It’s not framed as being “crazy” or wrong, but as being something that girls do to protect themselves from getting hurt.
 Ugh I love it so much!

 “I fell in love with a delusion.“- “Get Faye and Birdie”

 “Listen to a mother when she tells you about her child.” – “Get Faye and Birdie”